NiSource Inc. (NI) Just Got Our Attention

-NiSource Inc. (NYSE:NI) went up by 0.64% from its latest closing price compared to the recent 1-year high of $30.46.
+NiSource Inc. (NYSE:NI) went up by 1.41% from its latest closing price compared to the recent 1-year high of $30.46.
+The company’s stock price has collected 1.64% of gains in the last five trading sessions.
 Press Release reported on 09/29/20 that NiSource Outlines Progress on Long-term Growth Strategy at Virtual Investor Day

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.